beetbox/beets/docs/plugins/lastgenre.rst

 tags can be considered genres.
 This way, tags like "my favorite music" or "seen live" won't be considered genres.
-The plugin ships with a fairly extensive `internal whitelist`_, but you can set your own in the config file using the ``whitelist`` configuration value or go for no whitelist altogether by setting the option to `false`.
+The plugin ships with a fairly extensive `internal whitelist`_, but you can set your own in the config file using the ``whitelist`` configuration value or forgo a whitelist altogether by setting the option to `false`.

 The genre list file should contain one genre per line.
 Blank lines are ignored.